yilozt/mutter-rounded-setting/README.md

 ./install
 ```

-You can move `dist/mutter_settings.js` to anywhere if you want.
+You can move `dist/mutter_settings.js` && RunBinary to anywhere if you want.